 Shopping in Austria

-Looking for some shops to bring back a small souvenir?
-There are many specialty shops, artists markets and splendid shopping streets across Austria.
+Looking to bring back some souvenirs?
+There are many specialty shops, artists' markets, and splendid shopping streets across Austria.
 Go bargain hunting at one of the many colorful markets, or stroll along an upscale shopping street.

 Naschmarkt is open Monday to Friday from 6am to 6.30pm and Saturday from 6am to 5pm.
 Mornings are the best time to absorb the market's sights and flavours.
 The majority of the bars and bistros open until 10pm, and some even later.

-As already mentioned, Naschmarkt is a must for every visitor to Vienna.
-However, if you wish to explore the city off the tourist paths then Brunnenmarkt in Wien-Ottakring is a great place to experience multicultural Vienna.
+If you wish to explore the city off the tourist paths then Brunnenmarkt in Wien-Ottakring is a great place to experience multicultural Vienna.
 Brunnenmarkt, located between Thaliastrasse and Ottakringer Strasse, is best described as an oriental bazaar.
 A great number of vendors sell all varieties of goods to Vienna’s immigrant community – particularly its large Turkish population.
 The market dates back to 1786 when Emperor Joseph II. had consented to a marketplace around the fountain (“Brunnen”).
-In 1880 the fountain had to make way for a horse-drawn train, the market and the name remained though.
 Brunnenmarkt is one of Vienna’s last street markets which means that all stalls are taken down in the evening and put up again the next morning.
-A good time to visit is late in the afternoon when the vendors want to get rid of their goods and offer bargain prices.
-If you are hungry then you will find plenty of snack stands and inns selling all kinds of ethnic food.

 An especially authentic market in Wien Favoriten is the 125-year old Viktor-Adler-Markt, offering a great variety of culinary delights including fruits and vegetables and selected wines.
 Take the time and you will find plenty of things to see, explore and discover here.
 All kinds of local delis as well as Turkish, Greek, and Indian specialties, and rows upon rows of stalls creating veritable lanes and alleyways.
 In the summer this market is a pleasant place to stroll around as the stalls are protected from the sun by parasols and awnings.